Skip to content

 This in-person course is taught on the UW Seattle campus.

-See the Policies page for details about registration policies, refunds, waitlists and more.
+There’s now a nonrefundable $50 registration fee each quarter you register.
+See the FAQs page for details about registration, refunds, waitlists and more.

 Details